stipefrkovic/identity-document-classification-trainer/README.md

 Since the output dataset of the labelling application is in this format, no conversion is necessary.
 The EfficientDet model will be trained on the dataset in the `pascal_voc_dataset` directory and saved in the `model_export/effdet` directory.
 From out testing, with a dataset of 50 documents the whole process takes around 3 hours on a business laptop.
 As expected, the duration of the process will increase with an increase in the number of documents in the dataset.

-## EfficientNet
+## EfficientNet and Converter

 EfficientNet is an efficient and accurate family of deep learning models used for image classification tasks.
-The implementation we are using requires the training dataset to be provided in a Keras image dataset format.
-This means that the images should be split into subdirectories based on their classes.
+The implementation we are using requires the training dataset to be provided in an image dataset format with classes marked by directories ([example](https://keras.io/api/data_loading/image/)).
+In other words, this means that the images should be split into subdirectories based on their classes.
 In our case, the directory structure should look like the following:

 ```bash
 keras_image_dataset/